 Students sometimes experience personal issues that interfere with their educational and personal goals.
 Counselors are impartial listeners who are not directly involved in your particular situation.
-Through the counseling process, students can develop the skills needed to cope with personal problems.
+Through the counseling process, students can develop the skills needed to help cope with personal problems.
 Students often seek personal counseling services for the following reasons:

 - problems with relationships